lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-16-课文-16、40、64、88/Lesson 40 Food and talk.md

-#

-## First listen and then answer the question
-Was Mrs.Rumbold a good companion at dinner?

-- No. she isn't
 ```

 Last week at a dinner party, the hostess/ˈhəʊstəs/ asked/ɑ:skt/ me to sit next to Mrs.Rumbload.

 Mrs.Rumbold was large, unsimiling lady in a tight black dress.